Tuesday, February 25, 2025

 Today, her string of horses includes a mix of experienced competitors and promising young talents:

 “He’s now at the stage where he competes in FEI classes more regularly and tackles bigger courses.
-He’s a highly competitive horse, which makes his progression really exciting.”
+He’s a highly competitive horse, which makes his progress really exciting.”

-Maya enjoys working with both young and seasoned horses, finding unique rewards in each:
+Maya enjoys working withboth young and experienced horses, finding unique rewards in each:

 “With young horses, watching them grow and improve over time is incredibly fulfilling.”